 Know thy content

 New bloggers often make the mistake of thinking that categories are labels.
 I’ve seen blogs with dozens of categories, some of which are virtually identical to others and some that have just one post in them.
 When I first started blogging, I made new categories every time I introduced a new “major” topic.
 What I didn’t know was that category structure should have been one of the first elements of the site’s design.
-You need to know what major topics you’ll cover and how they relate to each other.
+You need to consider what major topics you’ll cover and how they relate to each other.
 It’s even more important to know if a topic will be used in some special way on the site.
-For instance, on an e-commerce site you probably wouldn’t want product descriptions showing up among the main blog posts.
-But you might want a “featured product” to show up in a highlighted location on your front page.
-With a “featured product” category you can do that.
-Furthermore, you probably would want to create all product descriptions as post content associated with a “product” category so the site could build the product description pages dynamically—which would result in less work than updating a static page every time you wanted to add a product description or edit an existing one.
+For instance, you might want a “featured article” to show up in a highlighted location on your front page.
+With a “featured” category you can do that.
 By planning ahead, you’ll know what categories you’ll need to accomplish your goals.

 Thinking logically about categories